micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-20-rashi_en.md

 <b>Do not be crushed.</b> From the sounds of screaming.

 ### passuk 4
-<b>For Hachem your God.</b> They advance by mortal triumph, whereas you advance by the triumph of the Omnipresent.
+<b>For Adonoy your God.</b> They advance by mortal triumph, whereas you advance by the triumph of the Omnipresent.
 The Plishtim advanced by the triumph of Golias — what was his end?
 He fell, and they fell with him.
 <b>Marches with you.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>This refers to the camp of the sacred ark.

 ### passuk 5